Do you consider yourself a Grinch when it comes to those chilly Swiss winters?

 Remember: They will need to take more steps than you to cover that same distance.
 And the terrain is undeniably different, whereas dirt and pavement will resist stomping feet, snow will either let them slip or sink.

 Each step will require more energy to regain balance or dislodge that foot from the snow, only to take the next step to slip or sink again.

-How to properly gear up for winter
+How to properly gear up for a winter hike

 Snow boots are a must - especially for children.
 Dress them in layers and warm winter gear.
 Children are known to easily feel overcome by the impulse to jump into heaps of snow and ice.
 They will roll around until they literally turn into snowballs.
 It would be a pity to find your children soaked and freezing in their cotton coats.

 Parents may opt for normal hiking boots, but be warned that adults' feet also need some insulation.
 Unless you look forward to defrosting your toes in a hot bath, water resistant hiking boots are probably the better choice.
 Especially so when you discover that the snow has melted into ankle-deep sludge.
 However, in the worst case, woolen socks in your summer hiking boots could work wonders.

 Unless you are with other adults and are maintaining a pace, hiking and trekking with toddlers has a rhythm not unlike dancing: Three steps forward, two steps back, side step here, side step there and slide...